-The BX-824 Inlet Slip Coupler Kit is a quick disconnect inlet tube accessory for BAM-1020. it allows the bam to be removed from its installation w/o loosening the roof seal in areas where the seal is inaccessible.
-It consists of a 80687 short inlet tube and a 80688 slip coupler.
+The optional BX-824 Inlet Slip Coupler Kit is a quick disconnect inlet tube accessory for BAM-1020. it allows the BAM to be removed from its installation w/o loosening the roof seal in areas where the seal is inaccessible.
+It consists of an 80687 short inlet tube and an 80688 slip coupler.
 The coupler can be slipped down the short tube to disconnect it from the bottom of the main inlet tube for BAM removal.